Paladin Alternate Class Features

 At 15th level the paladin adds the following selections to the list he can choose from:

-- Blasting Smite: When making a blasting smite, the paladin unleashes a 10-foot radius blast of positive energy.
+- Blasting Smite: When making a blasting smite, the paladin unleashes a 10-foot radius blast of positive energy on a successful attack against the target of his smite.
+This blast is centered on the target of his smite.
 All evil creatures caught within the blast suffer the paladin’s smite damage unless they make a Fortitude save for half.
-All undead and evil outsiders caught within the blast take twice the amount of normal smite damage, but can make Fortitude save for half damage.
+All undead and evil outsiders caught within the blast take twice the amount of normal smite damage, but can still make Fortitude save to halve the total damage.
 This effect remains for the duration of the smite.
+The paladin must have selected arcing smite before selecting this anathema.

-- Slaying Smite: When making a slaying smite, the target must make a successful Fortitude save or be subject to slay living.
+- Slaying Smite: When making a slaying smite, the target must make a successful Fortitude save or be subject to a slay living effect.
+The paladin must have taken debilitating smite before selecting this anathema.

 At 18th level the paladin adds the following selections to the list he can choose from: